 - Handwashing is the most important thing that we can do to prevent the spread of infection.
 You should always wash your hands before and after caring for a client.
 You should also wash your hands before and after eating, toileting, applying lip balm or make-up.
 Also, wash hands after picking up items from the floor, sneezing, or blowing your nose. - Never eat or drink in "work" areas.
 Food items should be kept limited to break room and cafeteria only. - Keep your stethoscope clean.
-Cleanse with alcohol before and after each client use. - Follow universal precautions with every client. - Communicate necessary isolation with posting signs or indications on the cardex.

-- Utilize personal protective equipment always:
+Cleanse with alcohol before and after each use. - Follow universal precautions with every client. - Communicate necessary isolation by posting signs. - Utilize personal protective equipment always: